krahets/hello-algo/en/docs/chapter_sorting/radix_sort.md

 ## Algorithm process

-Taking the student ID data as an example, assuming the least significant digit is the $1^{st}$ and the most significant is the $8^{th}$, the radix sort process is illustrated in the following diagram.
+Taking the student ID data as an example, assuming the least significant digit is the $1^{st}$ and the most significant is the $8^{th}$, the radix sort process is illustrated in the figure below.

 1. Initialize digit $k = 1$.
 2. Perform "counting sort" on the $k^{th}$ digit of the student IDs.
 After completion, the data will be sorted from smallest to largest based on the $k^{th}$ digit.